 Falling in love with Banana Bread

 I’ve never been a big fan of bananas and to this day I can’t simply eat one.
-However, overtime I’ve learned to love the flavor of bananas in smoothies and baked goods, especially in this Sourdough Discard Banana Bread and my Sourdough Discard Banana Snack Cake.
+However, overtime I’ve learned to love the flavor of bananas in smoothies and baked goods, especially in this sourdough discard banana nut bread and my Sourdough Discard Banana Snack Cake.

 Since falling in love with Banana Bread I’ve set out to create a recipe that is delicious with lots of banana flavor but is easy, quick and unfussy.
 Using oil instead of butter gives this bread an incredibly moist and light texture while the addition of a little bit of brown sugar and lots of overripe bananas ensures this bread has tons of flavor.